boogiematrix/book-search/README.md

 # Book Search Engine

 ## Description
-This is a Google Books API searchh engine built with Apollo Server and using GraphQL.
-The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
+This is a Google Books API search engine.
+It was refactored from a fully functioning RESTful API into one built with Apollo Server and using GraphQL.
+The app was based on the MERN stack  model with a React front end, MongoDB database, and Node.js/Express.js server and API.

   <br/>